xdelaruelle/modules/doc/source/module.rst

 .. option:: --no-indepth

- On :subcmd:`avail` sub-command, limit search results to the matching modulefiles and directories found at the depth level expressed by the search query.
+ On :subcmd:`avail` and :subcmd:`spider` sub-commands, limit search results to the matching modulefiles and directories found at the depth level expressed by the search query.
 Thus modulefiles contained in directories part of the result are excluded.

  .. only:: html

     .. versionadded:: 4.3

+    .. versionchanged:: 5.6
+       Support for :subcmd:`spider` sub-command added

 .. option:: --no-pager